YehiaMetwally95/AutomationExerciseWithSelenium4/README.md

 - Data Validation on Product Details is done over API
 - Data Validation on Address /User Details is done over API
 - Data Validation on all retrieved Products in Product Page over API instead of Validating them on GUI (Not Implemented yet)
-- Implementing API Tests Using RestAssured and Design Patterns, refer to (Post of Rest Assured)"
+- Implementing API Tests Using RestAssured and Design Patterns, refer to Readme File of RestAssured Project https://github.com/YehiaMetwally95/NotesApiWithRestassured/blob/master/README.md"

 #### Reporting Using Allure Report
 - Reporting Test Result & Taking Screenshots for Failed Tests and Successful Tests if needed